vsphere-tmm/Supervisor-Services/README.md

 # Supervisor Service Catalog

 Discover current Supervisor Services offered to support modern applications through vSphere Services.
-New Service will be added overtime with the goal to continue to empower your DevOps communities.
+New service will be added overtime with the goal to continue to empower your DevOps communities.

-*Supervisor Service are only avalaible with Supervisor Cluster enabled using NSX-T*
+*Supervisor Services are only avalaible with Supervisor Clusters enabled using NSX-T*
   </br>
   </br>